By Gloria James-Civetta

 Areas of Representation

-While they all come under the umbrella of offences known as “Offences Affecting the Human Body” , each of them vary in their degrees of seriousness, which is why they are individually defined and have their own individual sentencing matrix.
+While criminal force, assault, and criminal intimidation all come under the umbrella of “Offences Affecting the Human Body,” each varies in their degrees of seriousness, so they are individually defined and have their sentencing guidelines.

 These charges generally carry an imprisonment term.

-According to Section 350 of the Penal Code, a person uses criminal force on another if he/she uses force on another person with the intention to cause the person to commit an offence or intention to use unlawful force on another person to cause annoyance, fear and injury to the person whom the force is used on.
+According to Section 350 of the Penal Code, a person uses criminal force on another if they use force on another person with the intent to cause the person to commit an offence or intention to use unlawful force on another person to cause annoyance, fear, and injury to the person whom the force is used on.

-As mentioned earlier, gripping another person’s arm without their consent may amount to an offence of causing criminal force.
-This so even if it does not lead to an injury sustained!
+Gripping another person’s arm without their consent may amount to an offence of causing criminal force.
+This offence is so even if it does not lead to an injury sustained.

-The key elements of the offence are the intentional use of force (physical element), lack of consent, and an intention or knowledge that the use of force will cause injury, fear or annoyance to the other person (mental element).
+The critical elements of the offence are the intentional use of force (physical element), lack of consent, and an intention or knowledge that the use of force will cause injury, fear, or annoyance to the other person (mental element).

-Pouring boiling hot water on another person falls under this offence as well.
-In the same vein, splashing or throwing of any items to another person (such as paint or even faeces) also amount to an offence of causing criminal force.
+Pouring boiling water on another person falls under this offence as well.
+Similarly, splashing or throwing any items at another person (such as paint or even faeces) also amounts to an offence of causing criminal force.

-Section 353 deals with criminal force against public servants (carrying a much higher punishment), while Section 354 deals with criminal force (or assault) with the intent to outrage their modesty (carrying a higher punishment as well).
+Section 353 deals with criminal force against public servants (carrying a much more severe punishment), while Section 354 deals with criminal force (or assault) with the intent to outrage their modesty (this has a higher sentence as well).

 Punishment for Criminal Force